AI and semiconductors: China hits out at latest US effort to block Beijing’s access to chip technology

 China’s Commerce Ministry condemned the transfer, accusing the US of “abuse” of export controls and posing “a significant threat” to the soundness of world industrial and provide chains.

 “The US preaches one thing while practicing another, excessively broadening the concept of national security, abusing export control measures, and engaging in unilateral bullying actions.
-China firmly opposes such actions,” the ministry mentioned in a Monday statement.
+China firmly opposes such actions,” the ministry stated in a Monday statement.

 China had restricted the sale of a few of these supplies final yr, because the tech rivalry between the 2 sides escalated.
-However, there was beforehand an choice for corporations to apply for particular permits to export to the US, a loophole that now seems to be closed.
+However, there was beforehand an choice for firms to apply for particular permits to export to the US, a loophole that now seems to be closed.

 Senior US officers have additionally accused China of outright stealing American-made AI software program, which Beijing denies.